charles-m-knox/ansible-role-tmux/README.md

 # tmux

-Ansible role that installs an configures `tmux`, the way I want.
+Ansible role that installs and configures `tmux`, the way I want.

 ## Requirements